ARL DSRC Introductory Site Guide

 While all HPCMP HPC systems offer a diversity of open source, commercial and government software, there are times when we don't support the application codes and tools needed for specific projects.
 The following information describes a convenient way to utilize your own software on our systems.

 Our HPC systems provide you with adequate file space to store your codes.
 Data stored in your home directory ($HOME) is backed up on a periodic basis.
 If you need more home directory space, you may submit a request to the HPC Help Desk at help@helpdesk.hpc.mil.
-For more details on home directories, see to the Baseline Configuration (BC) policy FY12-01 (Minimum Home Directory Size and Backup Schedule).
+For more details on home directories, see the Baseline Configuration (BC) policy FY12-01 (Minimum Home Directory Size and Backup Schedule).

-If you need to share an application among multiple users, BC policy FY10-07 (Common Location to Maintain Codes) explains how to create a common location on the $PROJECTS_HOME file system, to place applications and codes without using home directories or scrubbed scratch space.
+If you need to share an application among multiple users, BC policy FY10-07 (Common Location to Maintain Codes) explains how to create a common location on the $PROJECTS_HOME file system to place applications and codes without using home directories or scrubbed scratch space.
 To request a new "project directory," please provide the following information to the HPC Help Desk:

 • Desired DSRC system where a project directory is being requested.